jasonyingling/easy-footnotes/readme.txt

 = 1.0.9 =
 Fixed issue causing notice of undefined index on admin screen.
 Adjustment to how footnote's handle html special chars.

+= 1.0.10 =
+Sanitizing inputs

+= 1.0.11 =
+Fixed bug to prevent tooltips from opening off the screen